giosg/demo-bot/README.md

 2. Run the flask server
   - `docker run -e FLASK_APP=server/server.py -p 5000:8000 <tag_name> flask run --host='0.0.0.0'`
+  - Also you have to provide Bot's ID etc as environment variables

 ### Publishing a new Docker image